mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 ## What do you have to do, if you would like to inject something into a private field?
 How does this impact testing?

-- For private fields:
+For private fields:
 1. private fields and setters can be annotated as `@Autowired` and `@Value`
 2. use Constructor to initialize

-- For testing:
+For testing:
 1. `@TestPropertySource` allows using either a test-specific property file or customizing individual property values.
 2. Spring framework provides `ReflectionTestUtils`

-## How does the @Qualifier annotation complement the use of @Autowired?
+## How does the `@Qualifier` annotation complement the use of `@Autowired`?

 `@Qualifier` may be used
 1. on a field or parameter as a qualifier for candidate beans when autowiring.